 The Irrera Brothers have released CD recordings including “Beethoven & Prokofiev” (2012), an album of violin and piano sonatas and “Vitali” (2014), which includes the work entitled “Bow Shock”, written for them and premiered at Carnegie Hall in 2013.
-Currently, the duo is in the midst of completing a multi-year recording project of the complete violin and piano works by Robert Morris, Professor of Composition at the Eastman School of Music, was released in June 2019 on the Centaur Record label.
+The duo’s most recent album featuring the complete works for violin and piano by Robert Morris, Professor of Composition at the Eastman School of Music, was released in June 2019 on the Centaur Record label.
 Included on the album is “Drawn Onward- Fantasy for Violin and Piano” composed for the Irrera Brothers in 2014, which has received rave reviews.
 Fanfare Magazine praised the Irreras as “…sensitive interpreters, bringing out motivic connections between the two parts and infusing the music with great humanity.”

 As dedicated educators and teachers, Joseph and John have served as guest artists presenting performances, masterclasses, presentations, and lectures at Kennesaw State University, Lee University, Bridgewater College, and Florida Southwestern State College.
 They have also given workshops at the New York State Music Teachers Association Conference, the Georgia Music Teachers Association, and at the 2015 MTNA National Conference in Las Vegas, Nevada where they also served on the jury for that year’s MTNA Competition National Finals.
 The Irrera Brothers are also frequently invited as guest collaborators and have performed with members of the Dallas Symphony, the Ying Quartet, the late Zvi Zeitlin, and have been featured soloists with the Georgia Symphony Orchestra and the Metropolitan Youth Symphony Orchestra.